tiagoluizpoli/ReportPlus/README.md

 ### Application

-#### Login (With access to a config screen, where infos like Database endpoint & credentials and logo can be configure)
+#### Login (With access to a config screen, where infos like Database endpoint & credentials and logo can be configured)
 ![image](https://user-images.githubusercontent.com/22990007/132974056-d14f5b57-5b4a-4743-8db4-d3c61ca5f683.png)

 #### Config